jash139/vuex-todo/README.md

 # vuex-todo
 A Todo app to learn vuex with vue for state management.
+The app uses JSONPlaceholder api.

 ## Project setup
 ```